ricardojmendez/UnitySteerExamples/SampleList.md

 Some experiment notes:

-* How do they differ from the scenes where only one of the behaviours is used?
+* How do they differ from the scenes where only one of the behaviors is used?
-* Steering behaviours have a weight.
-Play around with these values and see how the behaviour changes.
+* Steering behaviors have a weight.
+Play around with these values and see how the behavior changes.
 For starters, give a very high value to Alignment and very low to Separation, or very high to Separation and very low to Alignment.
 * Can you create an agent which mixes Separation and Cohesion?
 How does it act?
 * What happens if you mix all three?
 Any preferred combination of properties?